Can multivitamins improve memory? A new study shows 'intriguing' results

 "It's important to highlight that a multivitamin will never be a substitute for a healthy diet," Manson says, since micronutrients are typically better absorbed through foods than through supplements."
 But it may be a complementary approach or strategy for maintaining cognitive health among older adults," she says.

 Linder says he will continue to tell his patients that if they eat a healthy diet they are unlikely to benefit much from a multivitamin.
 "If you're taking too much of a particular supplement and your body doesn't need it, you're just peeing it out," he says.
 He wrote an editorial, published in JAMA, arguing that vitamins and supplements could be a waste of money for a lot of people.
-He argues, it's a bad idea to think of vitamins as an alternative to a healthy diet.
-Instead, he says we should help people adopt a better pattern of eating.
+He argues that we should help people adopt a better pattern of eating.

 "Eating a diet that has plenty of fruits and vegetables is associated with longevity and better function and better quality of life," Linder says.
 There's plenty of research to show a healthy diet is linked to better heart health, and when it comes to protecting cognitive function, "the current thinking is that all of the stuff that's good for your heart is also good for your brain," he says.